JuliusTechCo/JuliusGraph/FAQ.md

       * enables fast scenario runs, as only dependent nodes needs to be re-computed from any input changes
       * facilitate adjoint algorithmic differentiation (AAD)

-    In comparison, the cost to cache all intermediate node level results in memory is relatively small, as Julius can automatically distribute the computational DAG to a large number of computers, and access a large amount of memory.
+    In comparison, the cost to cache all intermediate node level results in memory is relatively small, as Julius can automatically distribute the computational DAG to a large number of computers, and access an unlimited amount of memory.

-6. Can I access and visualize intermediate results in the computational DAG?
+6. How do I access and visualize intermediate results in the computational DAG?

     Julius comes with an intuitive and easy-to-use web UI, where a user can navigate the computational DAG, and visualize all the intermediate data by simply clicking on individual nodes in the DAG.
 All data are also accessible via Julius API.
 Please refer to the [tutorials](https://juliustechco.github.io/JuliusGraph) for examples of using the web UI and Julius API.